-The coaches who will help deliver the sessions will come from those entering the CMS Academy as part of their practical learning.
+The coaches who will help deliver the sessions will have training through the CMS Leadership Academy as part of their practical learning.

 The sports we will be focusing on are football, rugby, cricket, handball, baseball, tennis, floorball, VX, and dodgeball.

 WHAT IS CMS 'ON THE ROAD'